From the

 Longcliffe Quarries, based in Derbyshire, had historically discarded its clay-bound limestone scalpings, but feasibility studies and material testing found a market for products recovered from this waste stream.
 Having commissioned a 220 tonnes/h CDE wet-processing plant, up to six different products are being extracted from clay-contaminated material for Longcliffe Quarries, which is creating new, high-value revenue streams and helping reduce net emissions on site.

 Recently, CDE designed and engineered such a solution to support Peter Fitzpatrick Ltd, a quarrying and contracting company based in Northern Ireland, to reprocess excess crushed rock fines and blinding material at their quarry in Newry.
-Processing up to 130tonne/h of quarry waste overburden, the CDE wash plant is allowing the firm to produce five saleable products, including: concrete sand; 6mm grit; 10mm; 20mm; and +20mm aggregate.
+Processing up to 130tonne/h of quarry waste overburden, the CDE wash plant allows the firm to produce five saleable products: concrete sand; 6mm grit; 10mm; 20mm; and +20mm aggregate.

-Commenting on the value of repurposing waste streams, William Melanophy, CDE’s head of business development for UK and Ireland, saidToo often these masses are categorized as ‘waste’ or low value material when they possess significant potential to quarry operators.
+Commenting on the value of repurposing waste streams, William Melanophy, CDE’s head of business development for the UK and Ireland, saidToo often these masses are categorized as ‘waste’ or low-value material when they possess significant potential to quarry operators.
 When processed with the right technology, most of these seemingly low-quality by-products can be marketed quite profitably.

 Latest Jobs